by John Armstrong

 Tarrant County records show that Carleton did purchase 101 San Saba, but not in 1947 as alleged in the FBI interview of the Marguerite Oswald impostor.
 Carleton purchased the property from Marguerite Claverie Oswald on November 6, 1951--FOUR YEARS AFTER THE FBI'S ALLEGED CONVERSATION between MRS OSWALD AND OTIS CARLETON !!

 In July, 1952 Robert Oswald joined the Marines.
 A month later, on August 20, Marguerite sold her home in Ft.
 Worth, and drove her 1948 Dodge to New York City with LEE.
-She and LEE moved in with John Pic and his wife (Marge) in an apartment on 92nd St in Manhattan that was rented by Marge's mother (Mrs. Mary Fuhrman).
+She and LEE moved in with John Pic and his wife (Marge) in an apartment on 92nd St in Manhattan that was previously occupied by Marge's mother (Mrs. Mary Fuhrman).
 Mrs. Fuhrman was then living with her sister, Mrs. Emma Parish, in Virginia.
 This was the first of three occasions when Pic would have personal contact with his brother while in NYC.
 John Pic told the WC that his mother enrolled LEE in a school between 89th and 90th Streets (name of school unknown) and between 2nd and 3rd Avenue in Manhattan, only a couple of blocks from Pic's apartment.
-Pic said that his brother, LEE, did not like this school because negroes were allowed to attend with white children, an understandable attitude for southern born and southern raised LEE Oswald.
+Pic told the Warren Commission that his brother, LEE, did not like this school because negroes were allowed to attend with white children, an understandable attitude for southern born and southern raised LEE Oswald.
 The FBI may or may not have located and secured records from this school, but no records from any school in Manhattan were given to the WC.
 The WC knew about this school from the testimony of John Pic, but never attempted to locate or secure any records from any school in Manhattan.
 LEE Oswald's attendance at a school near the Pic's apartment or any other school he may have attended in Manhattan remains unknown.

-There is, however, a very good clue as to the identity and location of a school that LEE Oswald may have attended in NYC.
-On page 63 of LEE, a book by Robert Oswald, the author states, "Lee entered the 8th grade at P.S.
-44 on Columbus Avenue at 76th St." This school is William J. O'Shea Junior High School, PS 44 (in Manhattan), and is 2 1/2 miles from the Pic's apartment.
-There are no WC or FBI records nor any information about Oswald's seventh or eighth grade attendance at any school in Manhattan at the National Archives.
-It is interesting to note that both John Pic and Robert Oswald said LEE attended a junior high school in Manhattan, but the FBI gave the WC records for Oswald's attendance at PS 44 in the Bronx, 8 miles from the Pics' apartment.
-There is no doubt that LEE Oswald attended a school close to the Pic's apartment and, according to Robert Oswald, LEE Oswald also attended PS 44 (William J. O'Shea Junior High School) in Manhattan.
-However, neither the FBI nor the WC has any records from a school or schools in Manhattan.
-Those records disappeared long ago.
-It is well worth remembering that Oswald's original school records were given to Judge Florence Kelley, who gave those records to the FBI, but weeks later the FBI provided the WC with only photographs (not original records) of Oswald's attendance records.
+PS 44 Manhattan (Google) PS 44 Bronx (Google) It is well worth remembering that Oswald's original school records were given to Judge Florence Kelley, who gave those records to the FBI.
+However, weeks later the FBI provided the WC with only photographs (not original records) of Oswald's attendance records.
 And the only school records given to the WC were records from PS 117 and PS 44 in the Bronx.
 (It is also worth noting that there are five PS 44 schools in New York City: PS 44 Manhattan; PS 44 Bronx; PS 44 Staten Island; PS 44 Brooklyn; PS 44 Queens.)
 Multiple junior high schools identified as "PS 44" in New York City… how convenient to place LEE Oswald at one PS 44 in Manhattan, while at the same time placing HARVEY Oswald at a different PS 44 in the Bronx... and how utterly confusing for researchers and historians who might try to untangle and understand Oswald's attendance at "PS 44" in New York City.

-The FBI and WC ignored the Warren Commission testimony of John Pic and Robert Oswald, who both said their brother (LEE Oswald) attended junior high school in Manhattan.
-The FBI, after receiving school records from Judge Kelley, provided the WC with photographs of school records from the Trinity Evangelical School and PS 117 in the Bronx--eight miles away from the Pics' apartment.
+The FBI and WC ignored the Warren Commission testimony of John Pic and Robert Oswald, who both said their brother (LEE Oswald) attended junior high schools in Manhattan.
+The FBI, after receiving Oswald's school records from Judge Kelley, provided the WC with photographs of school records from the Trinity Evangelical School and PS 117 in the Bronx--eight miles away from the Pics' apartment.
 Mrs. Dorrit Woolf was an art teacher and remembered young Oswald as one of her seventh grade students.
-She described him as a very intelligent young boy, who was very small, introverted, "slightly deaf," and who constantly truanted--this was HARVEY Oswald (NOT the tall, husky, boisterous LEE Oswald who was likely attending school close to the Pic's apartment at the same time).
-Copies of school records for PS 117 show that Oswald attended only 15 of 62 days in school during late 1952 through March 23, 1953.
+She described him as a very intelligent young boy, who was very small, introverted, "slightly deaf," and who constantly truanted--this was HARVEY Oswald (NOT the tall, husky, boisterous LEE Oswald who was likely attending junior high school in Manhattan at the same time.
+Copies of school records for PS 117 show that (HARVEY) Oswald attended only 15 of 62 days in school during late 1952 through March 23, 1953.
 Mrs. Woolf remembered writing "reams" of letters to school counselors requesting help for young Oswald.
 HARVEY Oswald lived with his caretaker "mother" at 825 E. 179th St. from autumn, 1952 until the end of summer, 1953--only three blocks from the Bronx Zoo.
 HARVEY Oswald constantly truanted or attended various schools briefly, while LEE Oswald's attendance record at all schools was always very good.

 John Pic's second of three contacts with his brother in New York City: In October, 1952 Robert Oswald took leave and visited John Pic and his family at their apartment in Manhattan.
 Pic, his wife, and Robert were invited for dinner by their mother at her apartment in the Bronx.
 Pic told the Warren Commission that when they sat for dinner LEE ignored them, and took his food in the living room and watched television.